AlonHor/AlonHor/README.md

 - Coding.
 - Reverse engineering.
 - Finding exploits (*and reporting them of course :D*).

+### A few cool achievements worth mentioning:
+- *At 5th grade I found a **major exploit** in my elementary school's website.
+I reported it and it got fixed by the developers.*
+- *At 9th grade I managed to phish the phone numbers of **all students** in my school (for educational purposes).*

 ### Technical information:
 - Editor or IDE: [Zed](https://zed.dev) / [VSCode](https://code.visualstudio.com) / [JetBrains](https://www.jetbrains.com/), all with [vim](https://www.vim.org) keybinds.